 Office location: Zinzendorf 204

 Office phone: 610-625-7820

 B.A., M.A.T., Moravian University

-Chris Hassay serves as the Associate Director of the Writing at Moravian program as well as the Writing Center and Writing Fellows Program Coordinator.
-In this role Chris works with both undergraduate and graduate students across campus in Writing Center consultations, trains Writing Center Consultants, and work with Writing Fellows who are placed in courses which feature writing across campus.
-Contact Chris if you have any questions about writing resources at Moravian University.
+Chris Hassay serves as the Associate Director of the Center for Academic Excellence focusing on Academic Support and Coordinates the Writing Center and Writing Fellows initiatives within the Writing at Moravian program.
+As Coordinator of the Writing Center and Writing Fellows program, Chris works with both undergraduate and graduate students across campus in Writing Center consultations, trains Writing Center Consultants, and work with Writing Fellows who are placed in courses which feature writing across campus.
+Contact Chris if you have any questions about academic support at Moravian University.